Related articles HERE

 USA Today reported that "long-standing warnings" were either ignored or "met with a halfhearted response".
 In fact not only did the levee system lead to the rapid decay of the wetlands, but much of the widespread loss of life was due to the fact that nearly every levee in metro New Orleans was breached.

-As John N. Clayton says
+John N. Clayton sums it up perfectly,

 Frequently human actions are the cause of things that are blamed on God.
 It is a major irritation to me to hear the news media refer to a flood as "an act of God."
 The problem is that almost all floods are due to the acts of man.
 It is man who has paved thousands of acres of dirt preventing rain water from soaking in.
 It is man who has drained wetlands, straightened rivers, and built shoddy containment structures that fail.